 - aluminum foil, parchment paper or wax paper

 Measure the water and lemon juice into a heatproof, microwavable 2-cup measuring cup.
-Heat in the microwave until just boiling, about three minutes.
+Heat in the microwave until nearly boiling, about 2-3 minutes.
+Do not heat the water to an actual boil.

 Meanwhile, mix together the flour and salt.